coldest country in the world

 • Sweden

-Sweden experiences a cold, temperate climate, with northern regions enduring harsh winters and southern areas having milder conditions.
-Winter temperatures can fall to -30°C, with summer temperatures ranging up to 20°C.
+Sweden has a cold, temperate climate, with northern regions experiencing harsh winters and southern areas having milder conditions.
+Winter temperatures can fall to -30°C, and summer temperatures range up to 20°C.

 • Estonia

-Estonia, with its northern European climate, experiences cold winters and mild, pleasant summers.
+With its northern European climate, Estonia experiences cold winters and mild, pleasant summers.
 Winter temperatures can drop as low as -30°C, but the summers are generally comfortable, reaching up to 20°C.

 • India